diasraphael/javascript/assets/javascript.md

 var allows adding variables without adding var keyword.(notrecommended)

+3. Type conversion and coercion

+Type conversion: manually converting from one type to another.

+coercion: javascript converts the type automatically from one type to another.

+Number('Dias') // returns NaN

+4. falsy values

+0, '', undefined, null, NaN

 ## Notes:

 1. Javascript can be used in the web servers(run outside of browsers eg: nodejs)